ginopalazzo/ginopalazzo.github.io/_posts/2018-02-27-pyshp-queries.markdown

 ## Shapefile

 The shapefile is a geospatial vector data format.
-Actually is a collection of three files:
+Actually, it is a collection of three files:
 - `.shp: binary shapes (polygon...), the geometry itself.
 - `.dbf`: data of shapes or records.
 In dBase format.
 - `.shx`: shape index format (not mandatory) for quicker indexing.

-Other files like `.proj`, `.shp.xml`, `.sbn` ... may be include.
+Other files like `.proj`, `.shp.xml`, `.sbn` ... may be included.

 ## Query snippet
 The `.dbf` file has the following fields for each shape: